maalaph/try-kendall-raar/PARTNER_SETUP_GUIDE.md

 ## What Works Out of the Box

-Since you share the same Airtable and Supabase:
+Since you share the same Supabase database:
-- ✅ All Airtable tables are already set up
+- ✅ All database tables are already set up
 - ✅ Database connections are configured
-- ✅ All API keys are shared
 - ✅ Chat, dashboard, and all features should work immediately
+- ⚠️ **You must replace all API keys** (see KEY_REPLACEMENT_CHECKLIST.md)

 ---